mcissel/FlowTransition/README.md

 A transition object has three parts, each of which hold "key, value" objects:

-The `hooks` will be applied before the transition animation starts, via a $.Velocity.hook() call
+The `hooks` will be applied BEFORE the transition animation starts, via a $.Velocity.hook() call
 ```
 hooks: {translateY: '-100%'},
 ```
-The `properties` object holds a string name, or the properties that will be animated.
+The `properties` object holds either a string name or animation properties.
 These are VelocityJS animation properties
 ```
 properties: {translateY: [0, '-100%']},  // move to translateY = 0, from translateY = -100%
 ```